 And that’s exactly what the Doctor does.

 Sue: We’ve seen this before.
-Boring!
+It’s boring!

-As the mystery surrounding the inhabitant of the locked refinery mounts, Sue tries to take part in the investigation.
+Sarah gives Queen Thalira a quick lesson in Women’s Lib (Sue loves it when she tells her “There’s nothing ‘only’ about being a girl”), and as the mystery surrounding the inhabitant of the locked refinery mounts, Sue decides to take part in the investigation.

 Sue: Should I know who it is?

-Sue: Is it the Ice Warriors?
+Sue: Is it an Ice Warrior?

-As this episode continues to limp on, Sue hits the proverbial nail on the head.
+And then Sue hits the proverbial nail on the head.

 Me: No, it isn’t just you.
 In fact, I think it was John Williams who once said that the only extra feature this story needs is a wrap of speed.